open-component-model/ocm/docs/reference/ocm_get_components.md

 - `OCIRegistry`
 - `oci`

-With the option <code>--closure</code> the complete reference tree by a component verserion is traversed.
+With the option <code>--closure</code> the complete reference tree of a component reference is traversed.

 With the option <code>--output</code> the out put mode can be selected.
 The following modes are supported: